 Millions of Americans participate in organized sports leagues each year in order to exercise, meet new friends, and enjoy the activities they love.
 Participants range in ages and skill level, from youth sports to school-related teams, all the way to private leagues for adults.

-While these organized leagues can provide entertainment and exercise, they can also be the source of significant injury.
+While these organized leagues can provide entertainment and exercise, they can also be the source of significant personal injury.
 Johns Hopkins estimates that nearly 3.5 million children or teenagers are injured each year playing organized sports.
-While the majority of these are sprains are strains, there is an unfortunate risk of catastrophic injury that comes with competing in sports at any level.
+While the majority of these sprains are strains, there is an unfortunate risk of catastrophic injury or wrongful death that comes with competing in sports at any level.

 If you, your child or a loved one has been injured while participating in organized sports due to the negligence of another party, you will find the information below helpful.